 - The on-snow assessment will conclude by 3:30 PM on Day 3.
-Please note that the mountain environment can be unpredictable, and unforeseen circumstances may cause delays. - Examiners will provide final results to the Candidates at the conclusion of the day.
-Examiners will talk about the results with unsuccessful Candidates before successful Candidates.
-All Candidates are invited to attend the Certification Ceremony at 4:00 pm. - Candidates and Examiner(s) will meet at a designated location at 4:00 PM for Certification Ceremony.
-Examiners will celebrate the new Level 1 Certified Instructors with a presentation of certificates and pins. - Follow-up feedback and conversations with Candidates will follow the Certification Ceremony. - Every effort will be made to email complete assessment forms with written feedback by 4:00 pm Mountain Time the following day.
+Please note that the mountain environment can be unpredictable, and unforeseen circumstances may cause delays. - Examiner(s) will hold a brief meeting at the end of the day to discuss and/or finalize results. - Candidates and Examiner(s) will meet at a designated location at 4:00 PM to provide results and feedback to Candidates.
+Following results and feedback, Examiners will celebrate the new Level 1 Certified Instructors with a presentation of certificates and pins. - Every effort will be made to email complete assessment forms with written feedback later the same day.
+Please note that technical issues may cause delays. - No results will be provided before the 4:00 PM meeting. - Individual feedback during the 4:00 PM meeting will be limited to five minutes per Candidate to ensure that all participants have the opportunity for these important discussions.
+Discussions will be limited to the assessment results and not on designing future training plans.